-If this is a route you are seeking to take, it is important to consult with an experienced professional before starting any kind parasite cleanse protocol.
+If this is a route you are seeking to take, it is important to consult with an experienced professional before starting any kind of parasite cleanse protocol.

-L-Glutamine may support gut cell growth and repair, but this too is not a considered a proven treatment for parasites.
+L-Glutamine may support gut cell growth and repair, but this too is not considered a proven treatment for parasites.